crotwell/TauP/src/doc/sphinx/source/taup_create.rst

 -----------

 TauP Create takes a ASCII velocity model file, samples the model and saves the tau model to a binary file.
 The output file holds all
 information about the model and need only be computed once.
 It is used by all of the other tools.
 There are several parameters controlling the density of sampling.
 Their values can be set with properties.
-See section
+See section :ref:`properties`.
-\ref{properties}, above.

 Note that the use of TauP Create is no longer required as the various tools can read velocity models directly and effectively call TauP Create internally.
-However, if a model file will be used repeatedly, using a precomputed {\texttt .taup} file is more efficient.
+However, if a model file will be used repeatedly, using a precomputed `.taup` file is more efficient.

 The usage is: